Childcare Costs

 Since September 2024, working parents of children aged nine months and above can claim 15 hours government funded childcare.

-From September 2025, all eligible working parents of children aged under five in England will be able to claim 30 hours free childcare.
+From September 2025, all eligible working parents of children aged under ve in England will be able to claim 30 hours free childcare.
 These hours are for 38 weeks a year, not 52.

 Scotland